Duet3D/wiki-content/User_manual/Connecting_hardware/IO_CNC_Pendant.md

 - In a web browser, go to [https://github.com/Duet3D/CNC-Pendant-Firmware](https://github.com/Duet3D/CNC-Pendant-Firmware).
 - If using RepRapFirmware 3.5.x or later, select the **crc16** branch.
 If using RepRapFirmware 3.4.x or earlier, use the **main** branch.
 - Download all the files from the **/src** folder and put them in your sketch folder, overwriting the **CNC-pendant.ino** file already there.
-- Select board type Arduino Micro.
+- Select board type Sparkfun Arduino Micro.
 - Select processor type 5V/16MHz.
 - Connect the Arduino to your PC via USB, select the correct COM port, and program the sketch in it.